Tina Fey Tries to Fly

 And do the guys take women seriously?
 Never.
 Overgrown boys.
 Comedians do cultivate immaturity, it's almost a job requirement, but still...

 A mystical monastery in Tibet, formerly male-only, has decided to open its doors to women.
 Two old friends are the first women to reach the advanced level--they're ready to learn levitation!
 The elders designate two young monks with shaved heads, who recently mastered flying themselves, as tutors.

 Funny--the new flight cadets look like Tina Fey and Jane Krakowski from 30 Rock.
-Their hair is long and styled, not buzzcut like the brethren, and they're not in monk's robes but clingy gowns.
-More like prom than monastery or flight school.
+Their hair is long and styled, not buzzcut like the brethren, and they're not in monk's robes but clingy little satin gowns.
+More like prom night than monastic... or flight-school.

 Tina and Jane hike up a green mountain--gowned and blowdried--to meet the young fliers, their tutors.
 Find them in the air, unreachable--demonstrating levitation, but not descending to really teach!
 Do the boys fear hands-on instruction will turn TOO hands-on, will degrade their mystic purity?

 Jane just leans on a crag, waiting for the guys to get over their snit fit and come down to earth.

 But Tina Fey's impatient.
 She climbs up a crag, trying to reach them--or embarrass them.
 Awkward to rock-climb in a dress, but it's stretchy--if it flashes some thigh as she plays mountain goat, fine, let 'em get a good look at their great fear.